Btibert3/windows-download-youtube/README.md

 You should see the interpreter.
 If not, you will need to install `python`.

 I highly recommend Continuum IO's version of `python`.
-The Windows installer can be [found here](https://store.continuum.io/cshop/anaconda/)  Add your email to their mailing list, it's worth it.
-I am in no way affiliated with them, but their open-source version of `python` is by far the best for those of us getting started.
+The Windows installer can be [found here](https://store.continuum.io/cshop/anaconda/)

+Add your email to their mailing list, it's worth it.
+I am in no way affiliated with them, but their open-source version of `python` is by far the best IMO.

 ## The Quick-Start / Install Guide for Windows